 Okay, so since the chances of actually finding an egg to crush are pretty slim there’s got to be something else we can do right?
 Yes, there is something else that you can do.
 And this is where it is important to pay attention because a lot of people assume that you just do the same thing as you would when dealing with roaches.
 They use the same treatments, the same chemicals, etc. While these work great for adult roaches and even juveniles, they’re not real effective against roach eggs.
 What you need to do is treat the eggs with growth regulators.
 The best brand that I trust is Gentrol.

 You may be wondering, “aren’t insect growth regulators for juveniles”?
-Yes they are for juveniles, but some of them are also effective at treating roach eggs.
-If you use the right stuff, exposing an egg to these insect growth regulators will cause it to become sterile.
+Yes they are for juveniles, but insect growth regulators are also effective at stopping roach eggs from hatching..
+If you use the right stuff, exposing an roach eggs to these insect growth regulators will cause it to become sterile.
 That means they won’t hatch and if they don’t hatch then you won’t have more roaches to repeat the whole reproduction cycle again.
 So basically it “kills” the roach eggs.

 Photo Credit: Matt Reinbold